stephanrauh/extended-pdf-viewer-showcase/src/app/troubleshooting/text.md

 Please update the library `zone.js` to a current version.
 At the time of writing, that's 0.10.3.
 For some reason, the default setup of Angular locks `zone.js` to an old version.
 In most cases, the update shouldn't cause problems.

+## Running Angular in a context path or using a non-standard assets folder
+The CMap files and the JavaScript file <code>pdf.worker.min.js</code> are expected to be in the assets folder of your application.
+Sometimes the path resolution fails.
+In this case, you'll need to set the default option <code>assetsFolder</code> to the appropriate value.
+Maybe you'll even have to modify the derived options <code>workerSrc</code> and <code>cMapUrl</code>.

 ## I can't find the find button

 First of all, I have to apologize: For some reason, I've never managed to make the  intuitive.
 I hope I'll manage one day or another!